rothlab/mave-gene-prioritization/README.md

 # User manual

-Author: Kevin Kuang
+Author: Da (Kevin) Kuang

-Last update on: 2020-02-06
+Last update on: 2020-08-31

 ## Introduction

-This repo contains code to extract missense variants that had been observed in "clinical testing" (as opposed to "literature only") in ClinVar.
+This repo contains code to:
+1. Extract missense variants that had been observed in "clinical testing" (as opposed to "literature only") in ClinVar.

+2. Rank genes based on their number of unique variants of uncertain significance (VUS).

-## Criteria
+## Selection Criteria

 The following selection criteria was applied: